How much does a ballet dancer make

 Income Variability

-Freelance ballet dancers often experience significant income variability due to the unpredictability of performance opportunities and engagement offers.
+Freelance ballet dancers often experience significant income variability due to the unpredictability of performance opportunities and the fluctuation of engagement offers.
 Earnings can peak during special engagements, tours, and guest appearances with multiple companies, creating a series of financial highs and lows throughout the year.

 Many freelance dancers supplement their income by teaching, choreographing, or performing in various genres to stabilize their earnings.
 This diversification mitigates financial instability, although inconsistency in earnings remains a significant challenge, as future paychecks are not guaranteed.